This information is provided to assist those interested in establishing and conducting a business in the City of

 Contact the Business License Department to discuss the details of your particular business operation.
 Inquire about city zoning requirements for your type of business and its planned location.
 This information can be obtained from the Planning Department, visit www.ci.oceanside.ca.us/gov/dev/planning/default.asp.
 In addition to obtaining the business license, you must also comply with all City, County, and State regulations for zoning, building, health, and safety.
 You can obtain an application at the Business License Department or visit www.ci.oceanside.ca.us/gov/finance/revenue/license.asp.

 The Business License process takes approximately 15 working days; however, the process could take longer if a "change of occupancy permit" or a "co-permit" is required.

 To get a business license application for the following types of businesses, please click on the following links:

 If you are seeking locations for your business, you must ensure that the property is properly zoned for your particular use.
 You may obtain zoning information at the City's Planning Department at www.ci.oceanside.ca.us/gov/dev/planning/default.asp, or call (760) 435-4373.

-Below are the telephone numbers and addresses for various City departments you may wish to contact:
+Contact information for City departments you may wish to contact:

 - If you are using a fictitious business name, contact the San Diego County Clerk’s Office and your local newspaper with regard to publication of notice, etc. You may wish to contact the clerk by telephone first at (760) 940-6858 or visit their website at http://arcc.co.san-diego.ca.us/arcc/services/fbn_info.aspx.
 Fictitious Business Name or DBA (Doing Business As) are one and the same.